azec-pdx/logcleaner/README.md

 **Example Data:**

-- File `logfile_small.txt.gz` contains very basic sample of data.
-It can be used for program correctness testing.
+- File `logfile_small.txt.gz` contains a very basic sample of the data, which can be used for program correctness testing.
-  Some lines in this file contain only Credit Card records, some lines contain SSN sensitive records, some lines contain both and some lines contain none.
+  Some lines in this file contain only Credit Card records, some lines contain SSN sensitive records, some lines contain both and some lines contain neither.
-- File `logfile.txt.gz` is 3.5M GZIP archive.
-It compresses 518M big logfile that contains PII.
+- File `logfile.txt.gz` is 3.5MB GZIP archive, which compresses a 518MB log that contains PII.
   This file can be copied numerous times to test program execution on multiple "large" files.

 ### Solution